Edward Carrington

-Edward Carrington (February 11, 1748 – October 28, 1810) was an American soldier and statesman from Virginia.
-During the American Revolutionary War he became a lieutenant colonel of artillery in the Continental Army.
-He distinguished himself as quartermaster general in General Nathanael Greene’s southern campaign.
+Edward Carrington (February 11, 1748 – October 28, 1810) was a lawyer, planter, Continental Army officer and politician from central Virginia.
+During the American Revolutionary War he became a close friend of George Washington.
+Although his highest rank was lieutenant colonel of artillery in the Continental Army, Carrington distinguished himself as quartermaster general in General Nathanael Greene’s southern campaign.
 He commanded artillery at Monmouth and Yorktown.
 He was also present at Cowpens, Guilford Court House, and Hobkirk's Hill.
-During the war he became a close friend of George Washington.
-Carrington served in the 3rd Continental Congress and was the first US Marshal appointed from his state.
+Carrington also served in the 3rd Continental Congress and several times in the Virginia House of Delegates, and later became the first US Marshal appointed from his state and served a term as mayor of Richmond, Virginia.
 He was an original member of the Society of the Cincinnati.

-Family
+Early and family life

-Edward Carrington was born on February 11, 1748, on Boston Hill Plantation near the town of Cartersville in old Goochland County, Virginia, later split off into Cumberland County, Virginia.
-He was the eighth of the 11 children of George Carrington and Anne Mayo.
-His father George arrived in Virginia in 1727 from Barbados and married Anne around 1732 when he was 21 and she was 20.
-Edward's oldest brother Paul Carrington became an eminent jurist.
+Carrington was born on February 11, 1748, on his father's Boston Hill Plantation near the town of Cartersville in future Cumberland County, Virginia.
+He was the eighth of 11 children of George Carrington and Anne Mayo.
+His father arrived in Virginia in 1727 from Barbados and married Anne around 1732 when he was 21 and she was 20.
+He became a wealthy planter, served in the House of Burgesses (1752-1765), the Virginia House of Delegates (1778-1781;1783) and held local offices.
+Edward's oldest brother Paul Carrington also served in the Virginia General Assembly before becoming an eminent jurist.

-Edward married Elizabeth Jaquelin Ambler Brent Carrington (1765–1842) and the couple had no children.
-He was Elizabeth's second husband; her first husband William Brent died.
-She co-founded the Female Humane Association around 1805 to aid homeless girls and young women, it is now known as the Memorial Foundation for Children.
+Early career

+After returning from Barbados, where he had collected part of an inheritance on his father's behalf, Carrington read law and in 1773 was admitted to the Virginia bar in Cumberland County.
+Carrington opened a law practice, and also helped his father (who died in February 1785 as did his wife) manage a plantation which operated at least in part using enslaved labor.